-The trend of developers adding lifts into housing developments
+The trend of developers adding residential lifts for homes

-The trend for home-owners to make a statement with a lift
+The trend for home-owners to future-proof with a home lift

-Lifts are not seen as the elitist objects they used to be anymore, as they provide a fantastic practical purpose that aids accessibility and mobility in one’s home.
-For many people, continuing to live in the same home they’ve lived for many years as they age is extremely important.
-Or alternatively future proofing your new custom built home.
-A lift can allow them to do just that, but without the effort and the risk of injuries and accidents, and where often the cost of a lift is less than the cost of moving from the family home.
+Lifts also provide a fantastic practical purpose that aids accessibility and mobility in one’s home.
+For many people, continuing to live in the same home they’ve lived for many years as they age is extremely important, or the ease of moving groceries between floors, or alternatively ensuring your new custom built home is future-proofed.
+A lift can allow them to do just that, but without the effort and the risk of injuries and accidents, and where often the cost of a lift is less than the cost of moving house.

-But it's not just people-moving lifts that have a role in domestic living - as the trend for new townhouses with several floors continue, service lifts, also known as dumbwaiters, are having a resurgence in popularity due to their small size and ease of installation.
+But it's not just people-moving lifts that have a role in domestic living - as the trend for new townhouses with several floors continue, small house lifts, also known as service lifts (or dumb waiters), are having a resurgence in popularity due to their small size and ease of installation.

 |These lifts allow up to two people to travel between ground and first floor,||Existing smaller houses where space is limited and travel between ground and first is only required|